wendelloliveiradev/wendelloliveiradev/README.md

 </div>

 <img align="right" style="width: 140px; height: 130px" alt="hi" src="./imgs/about.gif" />
-<p align="left">I am a Brazilian Software Engineer based in São Paulo - Brazil.
-With over 5 years of experience as a Full-stack Web Developer.
-I am completely passionate about software development.
-I have been dedicating the past few years of my life mastering the art of building high-quality software, so that I can make a huge difference wherever I go, guiding those who I work with to the highest standards when deploying state-of-the-art web applications.</p>
+<p align="left">Brazilian Software Engineer with 5+ years of Full-Stack Web Development expertise.
+Driven by a deep passion for crafting high-quality software, I've dedicated my career to mastering the art of building robust, state-of-the-art web applications.
+My mission is to innovate relentlessly, solve complex problems with elegant code, and inspire fellow developers to reach new heights in their craft, creating technology that leaves a lasting impact on the world.</p>

 <br>